bioinfo-chru-strasbourg/STARK/docs/documentation/application.md

 Known sites for GATK3 BAM realignment.
 Realignment is a process of correcting misalignments around indels.
 It is not performed with GATK4 Haplotype Caller and MuTect2 as they perform local realignment during calling.

-- Default Value: Dynamically generated from `VARIANTRECALIBRATION_INDEL_RESOURCES`.
+- Default: Dynamically generated from `VARIANTRECALIBRATION_INDEL_RESOURCES`.

 ### GATK_RECALIBRATION_KNOWN_OPTIONS

 Known sites for GATK4 BAM recalibration.
 Recalibration is a process of correcting base quality scores.

-- Default Value: Dynamically generated from `VARIANTRECALIBRATION_SNP_RESOURCES`.
+- Default: Dynamically generated from `VARIANTRECALIBRATION_SNP_RESOURCES`.

 ## Report